 Besides observing daily visitors' behaviour, we recommend that you start analyzing data about referring URLs, your blog's time-on-page, site mobile usage, trackbacks, and sign-up events.

 Use an inbound marketing strategy.

 Use creative and digital strategies to leverage your user acquisition, such as an inbound marketing approach.

 With a solid and quality content marketing approach you'll be able to attract new visitors to your site.
 CRO (conversion rate optimization) will help you move the user to the next step in the funnel – converting leads into customers.
 Customer service and social media are useful tools that should be mostly used to increase retention and engagement.

 Stop what isn't working, leverage what works instead

 If the unique visits to your “Pricing” page, for example, have increased by 180% since you started your growth efforts, then leverage that page.

 However, no one promises you that this specific page is going to always perform well.
 That's why you should always find other creative ways to try to attract new visitors, while continuously leveraging what already works.

-After setting a mini-goal (step #1), try to think of what's your best & worst case scenario.
+After setting a mini-goal, try to think what are your best and worst-case scenarios.